 There was a time when cans were the sole domain of beer.
 But then winemakers started putting their vintages in aluminum, and now the canned revolution has reached the world of cocktails (which, for the purposes of this story, we’re defining as any mixed alcoholic drink).
 Some of the entrants to this new class of RTDs, or ready-to-drinks, are just as good as what you can get at your favorite watering hole, but in a convenient, recyclable, and discrete package.
 That said, not all canned cocktails are created equally.
 (Sorry, White Claw.)
-To find cans you’ll actually finish, we reached out to drinks experts across the country to ask them about the canned cocktails they like to sip.
+To find cans you’ll actually finish, we reached out to 12 mixologists and bartenders across the country to ask them about the canned cocktails they like to sip.
 Their 13 favorites below include a canned Bee’s Knees, an alcohol-free spritz, and a sophisticated hard seltzer.
 Seeing as drink preferences can vary, we grouped their recommendations by what alcohol you’ll find in the can — from spirits to wine to spiked seltzer — and led each category with any canned cocktails we heard about the most.
 At the very end of the list, we also included a highly recommended nonalcoholic canned cocktail for anyone who’s off the sauce.

-Four of the experts we spoke to endorsed LiveWire, a line of cocktails from bartender turned entrepreneur Aaron Polsky, who spent a decade working in some of New York City’s best bars.
+Five of the experts we spoke to endorsed LiveWire, a line of cocktails from bartender-turned-entrepreneur Aaron Polsky, who spent a decade working in some of New York City’s best bars.
 “Each cocktail is the creation of a particular bartender who works with Aaron to translate their concept into the canned format,” says Chloe Frechette, a senior editor at drinks website PUNCH.
 “In addition to sourcing high-quality ingredients that taste great, LiveWire puts the bartender front and center and compensates them for their intellectual property, which is something that doesn’t happen enough in the bar world.”
 As for what to try first, Porchlight beverage director Nicholas Bennett suggests the Golden God “for an easy-drinking blend of rye, brandy, and apricot.”

 Mezcal diehards will be delighted to hear that there’s an entire line of canned cocktails dedicated to the agave-born liquor.
-The California-based Elenita currently sells two flavors: a refreshing cucumber-lime-basil cocktail and a more fiery pineapple and jalapeño version.
-“They taste just like a bartender made them right in front of you while you were lying in a hammock on the beach in Cabo,” says Trevor Hoff, owner of L.A.’s The Liquor Fountain.
+The California-based Elenita currently sells two flavors: a refreshing cucumber-lime-basil cocktail and a more fiery, pineapple-and-jalapeño version.
+“They taste just like a bartender made them right in front of you while you were lying in a hammock on the beach in Cabo,” says Trevor Hoff, the owner of L.A.’s The Liquor Fountain.
 “They’re not trying to make cocktails for every drinker, but if you like mezcal in your cocktail, you’re set.”

-Hoff of The Liquor Fountain is also a fan of Two Chicks, a line of canned cocktails founded by Meghan Hanna and Linda Cash.
-The attractive, flowery packaging and thoughtfully designed line of sparkling cocktails — including a canned vodka with pear and elderflower — have made them a hit.
-And at $16 for a four-pack, they’re affordable too.
-“It’s a very easy brand for us to sell,” Hoff says.
+Hoff is also a fan of Two Chicks, a line of canned cocktails founded by Meghan Hanna and Linda Cash.
+The attractive, flowery packaging and thoughtfully crafted cocktails — which include this canned mix of vodka with pear and elderflower that Hoff recommends — have made them a hit, he says.
+And at $16 for a four-pack, they’re affordable, too.
+“It’s a very easy brand for us to sell,” Hoff told us.
 “It seems like everything they are making is delicious.”
 If vodka isn’t your thing, the company also makes palomas, margaritas, gimlets, and a “new-fashioned.”

 New York–based company St. Agrestis specializes in bottled and canned versions of Italian aperitivi, including Negronis and that beautiful creation known as the spritz.
-Former bartender and food and beverage professional Charlotte Porter calls their Paradiso Spritz, featuring a careful balance of citrus and herbs, truly “fabulous.”
+Former bartender and food-and-beverage professional Charlotte Porter has one word for this balanced mix of citrus, herbs, and sparkling wine: “fabulous.”
 And at 12 percent alcohol by volume, you’ll definitely get a buzz off just one can.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.